 11. What can I do about leaf-footed bugs on my pomegranate tree?

 Leaf-footed bugs have piercing/sucking mouth parts that suck juices from ripe fruit.
 These pests can damage entire crops if not controlled.
 If they are a problem for your tree, the following tips may help:

 - Learn to identify all stages of leaf-footed bugs: eggs, nymph, and adult.

 - Examine plants early in the season and often (daily or several times a week) for all stages of the bug.
 Remove and destroy all forms of leaf-footed bugs.
 Early detection and elimination is key in controlling them.

 - For best results, look for the pests in the morning since the bugs are less likely to fly away.

-- Look for their rope-like eggs under leaves.
+- Look for their rope-like eggs under the leaves.

-- Neem oil or insecticidal soap can help, but only at the young nymph stage.
+- Insecticidal soap can help, but only at the young nymph stage.

 - Remove overwintering locations for leaf-footed bugs such as woodpiles, weeds, debris, and hollowed-out pomegranates left on the tree or on the ground.